AnantVishwakarma2002/Sky-Journey/README.md

-# ✈️ SkyJourney – Flight Booking Website
+# SkyJourney – Flight Booking Website

-SkyJourney is a full-stack web application built with the **MERN stack (MongoDB, Express.js, React, Node.js)**.
-It allows users to **search for flights, view flight details, book tickets**, and **manage their bookings**.
+SkyJourney is a full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+It allows users to search for flights, view flight details, book tickets, and manage their bookings.

 ---